Nameless Rumia's Wiki

 Summary

-On 2channel, you might find users rushing to post “2 GET” (2ゲット, 2ゲト, 2げと, 2げt) as the first reply and “1000 GET” as the last reply, with other numbers of note being every hundred and repeating integers.
-The exact origins of GETs are unknown, but it's rumored that the “777 GET” was the first significant GET back then.
-Despite all the GET-related ASCII art, they probably weren't that big of a deal.
+On 2channel, you may find users rushing to post “2 GET” (2ゲット, 2ゲト, 2げと, 2げt) as the first reply and “1000 GET” as the final reply, with other numbers of note being every hundred and repeating integers.
+While the exact origins are unknown, it is rumored that the “777 GET” was the first significant GET at the time.
+Despite all the GET-related ASCII art, they probably weren't that big of a deal back then.

-Unfortunately, most imageboards use a database, meaning that post numbers accumulate and almost never reset.
-This results in an interest in larger post numbers (e.g. “10000000” (10M), “12345678”, “77777777”, etc.) but these are very rare to come across, so there's a bigger focus on repeating integers that may appear at the end of a post number, possibly influenced by the “post ending in X [does] Y” trend.
+Due to most imageboards using a database, post numbers accumulate and almost never reset, which results in an interest in larger post numbers (e.g. “10000000” (10M), “12345678”, “77777777”, etc.).
+Naturally, these are uncommon, so there's a bigger focus on repeating integers that appear at the end of a post number, likely influenced by the “post ending in X [does] Y” trend.

 Notes